EnergyArchmage/EplusFanDev/doc/src/docs/InputOutputReference/01c-InputOutputReference.md

 #### Field: Exhaust Fan Name

-This field is the name of a fan (ref: Fan:ConstantVolume, Fan: VariableVolume) that is part of the outdoor air unit.
+This field is the name of a fan (ref: Fan:SystemModel, Fan:ConstantVolume, Fan: VariableVolume) that is part of the outdoor air unit.
 This name links the outdoor air unit to particular fan data entered elsewhere in the input data file.
 This field is optional.

 #### Field: Exhaust Air Flow Rate